 Unlawful Sexual Activity with a Minor is a strict liability crime requiring no intent.
 Mistake of a person's age is not a defense.
 Your case should be thoroughly investigated and the accuser should be placed under a microscope to determine whether there is a motive to lie or make false allegations.

 Get the Right Defense with a FREE Case Review

 You may have been accused of Unlawful Sexual Activity with a Minor, but that does not mean you are guilty.
 The dates of the alleged incident become very important in these cases because the charge is age specific for both the accused and the alleged victim.
 Because of the complexities defending and negotiating these types of cases, it is imperative that you speak with an experienced sex crimes lawyer right away.

 If you or someone you know has been accused of Unlawful Sexual Activity with Minors in the Pinellas County or Tampa Bay area, it is very important that you contact an experienced sex crimes attorney immediately.
 Our team of attorneys, investigators and experts are highly experienced in defending sex crimes and will begin building your defense today.

 Contact us for a free analysis of your case at our local office located in Clearwater, Florida.
-Contact Powers Sellers & Finkelstein, PLC today at (727) 531-2926 to learn about your legal options if you have been accused of unlawful sexual activity with minors.
+Contact Powers Sellers & Finkelstein, PLC today at 727-531-2926 to learn about your legal options if you have been accused of Unlawful Sexual Activity with a Minor.
 Start building your defense immediately!